EU faces 'harder climate' to break asylum reform deadlock - Journal du Cameroun

 Under an emergency plan, EU member countries agreed to relocate to other parts of the bloc 160,000 Syrians and other refugees from Italy and Greece within two years.

-Only 34,690 people have been relocated so far however as most migrants made their own way to Germany and other wealthy northern countries amid the chaotic EU response to the crisis.
+Only 34,690 people have been relocated so far however as most migrants made their own way to Germany and other wealthy northern countries amid the chaos.

 According to documents seen by AFP, Bulgaria calls for “alleviating (the) burden from the front-line” states and “curbing secondary movements” of asylum seekers who land in one EU country and travel to another.